google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

-To apply the correct styling at these break-points we will use [Media Queries](/web/essentials/the-essentials/multi-device-layouts/rwd-fundamentals/index.html#use-css-media-queries-for-responsiveness) to let us adapt the style of the content to the width of the screen.
+To apply the correct styling at these break-points we will use [Media Queries](/web/essentials/the-essentials/multi-device-layouts/rwd-fundamentals/index.html#use-css-media-queries-for-responsiveness) to let us adapt the style and layout of the content to the width of the screen.

 <div class="related-items">
 <div class="related-items">